alight659/Chase/README.md

 Save your car from the police cars and the traps they have setup.

 ### System Requirements
-- A browser or any laptop device with a processor(x86 or x86_64)
+- A browser or any device with a processor(x86 or x86_64)

 ### Controls
 - Just have fun by moving your mouse horizontally😉.